arcus/education_modules/.github/ISSUE_TEMPLATE/qa-for-standard-modules.md

 * [ ] {description or quote, line ___ in file ____}
 * [ ] {description or quote, line ___ in file ____}
 * [ ] {description or quote, line ___ in file ____}

-## Just Before Approval
-* [ ] Once there are no more commits to be made, get the newest commit value for the PR and update the commit value ("Current Version of Module:") at the top of this document.

 Congratulations!
 You can now approve the PR, merge to main, and close (not delete) this issue.